 Metal-Rules.com: What is the meaning of Hollywood and L.A. lifestyle for you?

-Phil Lewis: Well I mean that’s where I blew into town in the late 80s and liked it and decided to stay.
+Phil Lewis: Well, I mean, that’s where I blew into town in the late 80s and liked it and decided to stay.
 I’ve had good times there.
 I’ve had bad times there.
-It’s a shallow town of course but it’s been a lot kinder to me then London ever was.
+Of course, it’s a shallow town, but it’s been a lot kinder to me than London ever was.
 So I think I’ll stay for a while.

 Metal-Rules.com: Since the days you moved to L.A., is there anything left from that hard rock/glam scene anymore?

-Phil Lewis: Yeah, I mean there is if you know where to look and of course it’s nothing like as exciting as it was.
-On a Saturday night on the Sunset Strip in the late 80s was like heaven.
-It was just full of rockers and rock chicks and guys in bands, cool cars and it was just the most exciting place in the world no doubt.
-There were bands playing in like four or five, six different venues all within half a mile.
+Phil Lewis: Yeah, I mean there is if you know where to look, and of course it’s nothing as exciting as it was.
+A Saturday night on the Sunset Strip in the late 80s was like heaven.
+It was just full of rockers, and rock chicks and guys in bands, cool cars, and it was just the most exciting place in the world, no doubt.
+Bands were playing in like four or five, six different venues, all within half a mile.
 You could walk everywhere.
 You knew everyone.
 It was an incredibly exciting time.
-I was very fortunate to get out of a really shitty life in London at that point and to be given the opportunity to come out and it was a dream actually.
+I was very fortunate to get out of a really shitty life in London at that point and to be allowed to come out, and it was a dream, actually.

-Metal-Rules.com: I was just thinking that in the early 80s when you did live in London and played with bands like Tormé and Girl, it must have been was quite different musical scene and trends in there compared to L.A.?
+Metal-Rules.com: I just thought that in the early 80s, when you did live in London and played with bands like Tormé and Girl, it must have been was the entirely different musical scene and trends there compared to L.A.?

-Phil Lewis: Oh yeah, sure no listen.
-I got so much crap from the English press, the English fans and the English music business from Girl all the way in Tormé we were a great, great band.
-We had some great songs.
-We had a good album.
-We had good shows but record companies wouldn’t sign us.
-They wanted like two boys and two girls doing like that stupid shit and I knew that….
+Phil Lewis: Oh yeah, sure no, listen.
+I got so much crap from the English press, the English fans, and the English music business from Girl all the way in Tormé.
+We were a great, great band.
+We had some great songs, and we did good albums.
+We had good shows, but record companies wouldn’t sign us.
+They wanted like two boys and two girls doing like that stupid shit, and I knew that….
 Actually, even Guns N’ Roses would not have got signed in London at that time, okay.
 If they just… it wasn’t possible to get anything done if you were a rock band in London in the late 80s.
-You were fucked and I knew that.
+You were fucked, and I knew that.
 That’s why I had to get out.

-Phil Lewis: Well… I mean it did help.
-I mean yeah there were a lot of the New Wave of British Heavy Metal bands there but I never ever considered myself to be a metal singer.
-I had little tinges of it here and there and I was getting shit from Kerrang! and Sounds because we weren’t metal enough.
-I never wanted to be metal you know.
-We got thrown into this category of the New Wave of British Heavy Metal and we were a glam band.
-So we were obvious easy target for, you know, the fucking Viking guys you know, the sausage fest and they gave us shit.
-It’s pretty amazing I put up with it and it didn’t kill me.
-It made me really strong but it did hurt and it wasn’t easy.
+Phil Lewis: Well… I mean, it did help.
+I mean, yeah, there were many the New Wave of British Heavy Metal bands there, but I never considered myself a metal singer.
+I had little tinges of it here and there, and I was getting shit from Kerrang! and Sounds because we weren’t metal enough.
+I never wanted to be metal, you know.
+We got thrown into this category of the New Wave of British Heavy Metal, and we were a glam band.
+So we were an obvious easy target for, you know, the fucking Viking guys, you know, the sausage fest, and they gave us shit.
+It’s pretty amazing.
+I put up with it, and it didn’t kill me.
+It made me really strong, but it did hurt, and it wasn’t easy.

-Metal-Rules.com: There was one well known Finnish band which did move from Finland to London at the early 80’s.
+Metal-Rules.com: There was one well-known Finnish band that moved from Finland to London in the early ’80s.
 How well did you know the band Hanoi Rocks back then?

-Phil Lewis: I did and I remember them really, really well and I know that they were going through the same thing that we were going through too just because they wanted to be original and have their own identity.
-They just… l loved them and I loved their attitude and they were such nice guys.
-Mike and I have stayed friends and I tried to do something with Andy but it was impossible but yeah I love Hanoi Rocks and I’m glad that when Guns N’ Roses hit it big they gave credit to Hanoi for being a huge well “Welcome to the Jungle”.
-I mean that’s… Mike Monroe came up with that line you know and Axel admits that.
-So yeah I’m glad for Michael.
+Phil Lewis: I did, and I remember them really well, and I know that they were going through the same thing that we were going through, too, just because they wanted to be original and have their own identity.
+They just… l loved them, and I loved their attitude, and they were such nice guys.
+Mike and I have stayed friends, and I tried to do something with Andy, but it was impossible, but yeah, I love Hanoi Rocks, and I’m glad that when Guns N’ Roses hit it big, they gave credit to Hanoi for being a huge well “Welcome to the Jungle.”
+I mean, that’s… Mike Monroe came up with that line, you know, and Axl admits that.
+So yeah, I’m glad for Michael.
 I’m glad that he’s back on his feet.
-I’ve seen a couple of his shows and they were incredible.
+I’ve seen a couple of his shows, and they were incredible.
 I’m jealous of his energy.

 THE EARLY YEARS OF L.A GUNS